dart-lang/build/build_config/README.md

   outputs which are intended to be inputs to other Builders they may be specified here.
 This guarantees that the specified Builders will be ordered later than this one.
 This will not cause Builders to be applied if they would not otherwise run, it only affects ordering.
+If a builder emits files that should always be the input to another specific builder, use both `runs_before` and `applies_builder` to configure both ordering and ensure that steps are not skipped.

 # Publishing `build.yaml` files